jiten1711/Basic-JS-Projects/README.md

 # Basic-JS-Projects
-This repo contains 4 basic JS project
+This repo contains some basic JS project